Blogging is fun and has the potential to make you great money.

 You have the keywords.

-You have the topic to write about.
+You have a topic to write about.

 Now, how the hell do you write a good intro?